Greek government-debt crisis: 2018

 On 21 June 2018, Greece's creditors agreed on a 10-year extension of maturities on 96.6 billion euros of loans (i.e. almost a third of Greece's total debt), as well as a 10-year grace period in interest and amortization payments on the same loans.
 Greece successfully exited (as declared) the bailouts on 20 August 2018.

 2019

 In March 2019, Greece sold 10-year bonds for the first time since before the bailout.
+After the July 2019 Greek parliamentary election Greece's economy, under the new Prime Minister Kyriakos Mitsotakis, began a prolonged period of growth.

 2021

 In March 2021, Greece sold its first 30-year bond since the 2008 financial crisis.
 The bond issue raised 2.5 billion euros.

 Bailout programmes

 First Economic Adjustment Programme

 On 1 May 2010, the Greek government announced a series of austerity measures.
-On 3 May, the Eurozone countries and the IMF agreed to a three-year €110 billion loan, paying 5.5% interest, conditional on the implementation of austerity measures.
+On 3 May, the eurozone countries and the IMF agreed to a three-year €110 billion loan, paying 5.5% interest, conditional on the implementation of austerity measures.
 Credit rating agencies immediately downgraded Greek governmental bonds to an even lower junk status.

 The programme was met with anger by the Greek public, leading to protests, riots and social unrest.
 On 5 May 2010, a national strike was held in opposition.
 Nevertheless, the austerity package was approved on 29 June 2011, with 155 out of 300 members of parliament voting in favour.

 100,000 people protest against the austerity measures in front of parliament building in Athens (29 May 2011).